Character formula for conjugacy classes in a coset

 \subsection{Acknowledgements}

-We would like to thank the Warwick Mathematics Institute and King's College London, where parts of this research were carried out, and Geoffrey Robinson for helpful discussions.
+We would like to thank the Warwick Mathematics Institute and King's College London, where parts of this research were carried out, Geoffrey Robinson for helpful discussions, and the referee for helpful comments.
 This research was partially is supported by EPSRC grants EP/M016838/1 and EP/M016846/1 `Arithmetic of hyperelliptic curves'.
-The second author is supported by a Royal Society University Research Fellowship.
+The second author was supported by a Royal Society University Research Fellowship.